bluelibs/bluelibs/packages/x-ui-admin/DOCUMENTATION.md

   component: Dashboard,
   // optionally require certain roles that you can define in a Roles enum
   roles: [Roles.ADMIN],

+  // You have the ability to create menu items from the route directly
   menu: {
     icon: RightOutlined, // Use any from: https://ant.design/components/icon/
     key: "DASHBOARD", // a unique name